hi-ashleyj/node-wiimote/README.md

 Thanks to Wiibrew for information on the communication standard.

 ## Latest Version
-UPDATE HIGHLY RECOMMENDED - REQUIRES MANUAL EDITING OF PACKAGE.JSON OR REINSTALL @LATEST UPDATE IS BACKWARDS COMPATIBLE
+UPDATE HIGHLY RECOMMENDED - REQUIRES MANUAL EDITING OF PACKAGE.JSON OR REINSTALL @LATEST
+UPDATE IS BACKWARDS COMPATIBLE TO VERSION 0.0.1

 Changes to 0.1.0: 'The Fix Everything Update'
 Created Git Repo!
 Yay!